MiG-31 Foxhound: Why Russia’s ‘Super Interceptor’, That Can Shoot Satellites, Fire Hypersonic Missiles, Found No Buyers?

 Aircraft Impressions During Walk Around

-The aircraft looks large and overbearing as one walks toward it.
+As one walks toward it, the aircraft looks large and overbearing.
 It was visibly larger than the MiG-25 that India once operated.
-One got to see the huge nose cone that housed the large radar.
-Air intakes were side-mounted ramps.
-Looking into the huge intake was like looking into a tunnel, and one could see the first stage of the huge engine.
+One gets to see the huge nose cone that houses the large radar.
+Air intakes are side-mounted ramps.
+Looking into the huge intake is like looking into a tunnel, and one can see the first stage of the huge engine.

 With a high shoulder-mounted wing, one could comfortably walk under the aircraft.
 The undercarriage was peculiar.
 Two main wheels on each side were in Tandem but not aligned with each other and had a peculiar retraction mechanism.
 The undercarriage had been strengthened to take the greater weight.